torvalds/linux/Documentation/hwmon/userspace-tools.rst

 http://www.lm-sensors.org/ or as a package from your Linux distribution.

 If from website:
 Get lm-sensors from project web site.
-Please note, you need only userspace part, so compile with "make user" and install with "make user_install".
+Please analte, you need only userspace part, so compile with "make user" and install with "make user_install".

 General hints to get things working: